firiho/Portfolio/content/featured/Dreamify/index.md

   - Rest API
 ---

 Built a bedtime story-generating web application using Generative AI.
-It uses OpenAI's LLM--GPT 3.5 and process data about the user and their preferences to generate a unique bedtime story.
+It uses OpenAI's API and processes data about the user and their preferences to generate a unique bedtime story.
 The app also allows users to save their favorite stories in their library.